Neil Snodgrass: Life

 In 1802 at Dornoch he invented a machine for cleaning cotton or flax waste known as the "Scutcher" (a type of blowing machine).
 In 1804 he returned to George Houston & Co In 1809 a new pulley system.

 In 1818 he set up his own cotton mill at 23 Brunswick Place in Mile End in Glasgow.
 In 1822 he introduced a new device improving steam cyclinders, a new air pump condensing engine, and a device for both preventing smoke and consuming smoke.
 In 1823 a tube-roving machine (involved with weaving).
 Despite these improvements he was hit hard by the weavers strike of 1824.
 He was not sympathetic and sacked strikers and reduced wages. resulting in the workers stoning the windows of the factory.

 In 1825 he made his most important invention the piston ring improved by John Ramsbottom 25 years later.

 His work on smokeless chimneys attracted the attention of Glasgow council.
-The system introduced an Argand lamp at the base of the chimney and blowing very cold air over this greatly increased the efficiency of the chimey, reducing smoke considerably and reducing coal consumption by around 15%.
+The system introduced an Argand lamp at the base of the chimney and blowing very cold air over this greatly increased the efficiency of the chimney, reducing smoke considerably and reducing coal consumption by around 15%.
 The less satisfactory aspect was a greatly increased fire risk.
 The Mile End factory was burnt out and rebuilt three times.
 The cost of this followed by a law-suit regarding storage of cotton-bales brought about Snodgrass's bankruptcy in 1830.
 At this time he was living at William Street near the factory.

 In 1835 he went to the United States as part of a project to introduce piston rings to the numerous steamships on the Hudson River.
 During this visit he encountered the American Steam Raft, a strange steam-powered vessel sitting on multiple pontoons.
 Inspired by this, on his return to Scotland in 1836, he created a twin-hulled design, surrounding a central paddle wheel, holding multiple upper decks which he called the "Cigar", patenting the idea on 15 March 1837.
 The vessel was constructed ready for launch on the River Clyde in May 1837.
 The design was not wholly successful due to the under-sizing of the floating cylinders in relation to the weight of the superstructure and she sat very low in the water.